 - Floor restrictions in the House or Senate can be waived if a two-thirds majority vote threshold is achieved in each Chamber

 - The bill has an effective date of September 30, 2020.

 The Senators say that the bill will offer protection to federal employees in the event of a partial government shutdown in the future.
-In speaking about the bill, Lankford shared a story in a speech on the Senate floor about a federal employee (see the video above).
+In speaking about the bill, Lankford shared a story in a speech on the Senate floor about a federal employee.
 He said: